What Are Bison?

 The last reason Bison is used in dog food is that it is a very palatable and enjoyable ingredient.
-While this may sound anecdotal, many dogs are picky eaters and will turn there nose up at certain dog food brands or ingredients.
+While this may sound anecdotal, many dogs are picky eaters and will turn their nose up at certain dog food brands or ingredients.

 Buffalo vs. Bison

 The terms Buffalo and Bison are often used interchangeably in dog food.
 For the sake of simplicity, we are going to discuss and include recipes that make use of either.
-However, Bison and Buffalo are in fact completely different animals even if they are closely related.
+However, Bison and Buffalo are, in fact, completely different animals, even if they are closely related.

 Bison refers to the animal that is native to North America, South America, and Europe.
-This breed of animal is the same one that native Americans and European settlers hunted to near extinction.
+This breed of animal is the same one that Native Americans and European settlers hunted to near extinction.

 Bison are capable of living in frigid and bleak climates such as the midwestern United States and Canada.
 They also have a distinctly large head and thick woolly fur.

 Buffalo, on the other hand, are native to Africa and Asia and are also known as Water Buffalo.
-They are used to more temperate climates such as those found in countries like India.
+They are used to more temperate climates, such as those found in countries like India.